alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

 The indexder can be executed by the "Indexer" task of the Phraseanet Task-Manager.
-Options can then be set via the gui of the task.
+Options can then be set via the GUI of the task.

 Linux and OSX specifics
 ^^^^^^^^^^^^^^^^^^^^^^^